KieranLR/neural-robots-explore/README.md

 This list is stored in localstorage.
 Localstorage is a dictionary of key-values stored in your browser.
 Try not to clear browser history too while working on the project, as it may reset your progress.

+### Playing the Game
+You can move yourself around by dragging.
+This moves the camera, and you can move it quite fast.
+Don't get too used to it.
+I'll be nerfing how fast the camera can move in the future.
+I might even make you into a character that has to move using the arrow keys or something.

 ## Adding Your Neural Network to the robots.
 In my next update to the project, I'll be adding a Button that you can click to add your own model to the project.
 To prevent you having to do this every time you refresh the page, I will be saving the model in localstorage.